Ethical Frameworks for Conducting Social Challenge Studies: Lessons Learned: Applying Medical Recommendations to Social Challenge Studies

 \subsubsection{Risk minimization.}

 In social challenge studies, potential risks to participants can be minimized by carefully designing the study and ensuring minimal risks to their privacy and well-being.
-The sensitive data of the study can be protected from misuse by using proper data anonymization \citep{zhou2008brief,majeed2020anonymization} and protecting confidentiality between team members \citep{nosek2002research}.
+The sensitive data of the study can be protected from misuse by using appropriate data anonymization \citep{zhou2008brief,majeed2020anonymization} and protecting the confidentiality among the team members \citep{nosek2002research}.
 To avoid any unintended consequences, it is necessary to monitor the study continuously and adapt cybersecurity protocols.
 The study should be justified ethically to ensure that the benefits of the study outweigh the potential risks.